TassieBruce/mplot-pybind/README.md

   Unfortunately, 3D surface plots cannot use the 1-d arrays of just the *x* and *y* points but require the full *MxN* arrays of duplicated values.

 ## Final notes

 If a later version of `pybind11` than that available via the package manager is required, the latest `c++` header library (omitting the python-side install), can be installed via the following steps.
 Note that the version installed above via the package manager is all that is required for the examples here.

 - Install the Python header files and static library.
-On debian-based systems this is
+On Debian-based systems this is
   ```
   $ sudo apt install libpython3-dev